 Whether you are looking for a gravel adventure or would prefer to keep both wheels firmly on the tarmac, a motorcycle tour in Iceland is an amazing experience that will at times take you out of this world.

-As of 18 March 2021, Iceland is now officially open to all travellers, regardless of origin are now welcome to visit Iceland if they can show either a certificate of full vaccination against COVID or a certificate of previous COVID infection.
+As of 9 June 2021, Iceland is officially open to all travellers, regardless of origin, if they can show either a certificate of full vaccination against COVID or a certificate of previous COVID infection.
 Details from Government of Iceland announcement here.

 If you do not have either of these it may still be possible to enter, but you will be required to undertake some form of quarantine, but for the sake of a motorcycling holiday, this isn’t very practical.